doctorfox/failrail/README.md

 ========

 Codebase for FAILRAIL.sg website

-Reduce train accidents byusing data on rail conditions and train faults.
+Reduce train accidents using data on rail conditions and train faults.